lukeprofits/Monero_Payment_Request_Standard/README.md

 ## Decoding A Monero Payment Request
 To decode a Monero Payment Request, follow these steps:

-1. Remove the Monero Payment Request identifier: `monero-request:`
+1. Remove the Monero Payment Request identifier: `monero-request:` and version identifier `1:`.
-2. Remove the version identifier `1:`
-3. Decode the string from Base64 to obtain the compressed data.
+2. Decode the string from Base64 to obtain the compressed data.
-4. Decompress the compressed data using gzip to get the JSON string.
+3. Decompress the compressed data using gzip to get the JSON string.
-5. Parse the JSON string to extract the field values.
+4. Parse the JSON string to extract the field values.

 ### Example Python Function To Decode A Monero Payment Request:
 ```